Sinchana-KJ/dbignite/README.md

 use cases](#future-extensions).

 ## Core Use Case: Quick Exploratory Analysis of a FHIR Bundle
-The utilities in the _dbi_ package can be used to minimize friction when dealing with a variety of health data models on the Databricks analytics platform.
+The utilities in the _dbignite_ package can be used to minimize friction when dealing with a variety of health data models on the Databricks lakehouse platform.
 In this example, the _dbignite_ package enables quick exploratory analysis of the people in a FHIR bundle.